peter88213/PyWriter/README.md

 The PyWriter project started with a library for yWriter7 file operations such as export and import scenes.
-Based on this library, there are several applications to come, supporting the novelist's work with yWriter.
+Based on this library, there are several applications to come, supporting the novelist's work with yWriter in combination with a powerful Office suite.

-For more information, see the[Wiki](https://github.com/peter88213/PyWriter/wiki)
+For more information, see the [Wiki](https://github.com/peter88213/PyWriter/wiki)